rbeatty1/RTPS/README.md

-# Regional Transit Priority Setting Toolbox
+# Regional Transit Screening Platform Toolbox

 *This tool is in the development phase*